Everything PR News

 • Clear positioning.
 Lixirskin defined itself around smart simplicity: clean formulas, minimal ingredients, high transparency.
 Bybi positioned around sustainability, plant-based ingredients, recycled packaging, eco credentials.

 • User-generated content and influencer seeding.
-Instead of relying on large influencers, they work with micro-creators whose values align with sustainability and minimalism.
-They feature UGC in their channels.
+Micro-creators whose values align with sustainability and minimalism.
+UGC featured across owned channels.

 • Community and consistent voice.
-Social voice is approachable, informative, playful — never hyperbolic.
-They respond to comments and engage in conversations.
+Approachable, informative, playful — never hyperbolic.
+Active response to comments and conversations.

 • Digital PR via media and blogs.
 Press coverage in indie beauty magazines, blogs, sustainability-focused outlets.
-Sample sets seeded, journalists engaged not with product hype but with stories: "why minimal skincare matters," "how sustainable packaging is done right."
+Sample sets seeded, journalists engaged with stories rather than product hype.

 Outcomes.
-Higher trust among customers; repeat purchase behaviour.
+Higher trust; repeat purchase behaviour.
 Organic growth driven by influencer posts and UGC rather than paid ads.
-Stronger brand loyalty; customers often mention transparency, values, and education content as reasons they stick.
-Sales uplift in environmental and minimalist products — categories often considered "luxury extras," but through trust and content these brands made them core selling points.
+Stronger brand loyalty; customers cite transparency, values, and education content.
+Sales uplift in environmental and minimalist products.

 Case Study: Shiseido / Florasis / Local Brands in Asia — Digital PR + Local Culture